tylermercer/personal-website/src/content/posts/software/_unlaunching/resources.md

 	- "The only way someone can be of help to you..."
 	- Jony Ives
 - Why was I pursuing this project at all?
 Hyperfocus and the semi-addictive nature of building a working thing explained why I _continued_, but why had I _started_ this project?
 What were my higher-level reasons for wanting to build Logwise?
 Surely there would be something more meaningful at that level of motivation.
-- Nut graf (which I've decided I don't need because I don't want to write this as news):
+- Nut graf (which I’ve decided I don’t need because I don’t want to write this as news):
 	- [Persistence is often agentic](https://innerhelm.com/posts/persistence).
-I've discovered that quitting can be too.
+I’ve discovered that quitting can be too.
 I believe agentic quitting is, for most people, a dormant superpower—a practice that yields significant dividends but is underused.